junxit/us-congress-bills-114/bill.md

 - **(3)** *Cocaine removal effectiveness rate* The term “cocaine removal effectiveness rate” means the percentage that results from dividing the amount of cocaine removed by the Department of Homeland Security’s maritime security components inside or outside a transit zone, as the case may be, by the total documented cocaine flow rate as contained in Federal drug databases.
 - **(4)** *Consequence Delivery System* The term “Consequence Delivery System” means the series of consequences applied to persons unlawfully entering the United States by the Border Patrol to prevent unlawful border crossing recidivism.
 - **(5)** *Got away* The term “got away” means an unlawful border crosser who, after making an unlawful entry into the United States, is not turned back or apprehended.
-- **(6)** *High traffic areas* The term “high traffic areas” means sectors along the northern and southern borders of the United States that are within the responsibility of the Border Patrol that have significant unlawful cross-border activity, informed through situational awareness.
+- **(6)** *High traffic areas* The term “high traffic areas” means sectors along the northern and southern land borders of the United States that are within the responsibility of the Border Patrol that have significant unlawful cross-border activity, informed through situational awareness.
 - **(7)** *Unlawful border crossing effectiveness rate* The term “unlawful border crossing effectiveness rate” means the percentage that results from dividing the number of apprehensions and turn backs by the number of apprehensions, turn backs, and got aways.
 The data used by the Secretary of Homeland Security to determine such rate shall be collected and reported in a consistent and standardized manner across all Border Patrol sectors, informed by situational awareness.
 - **(8)** *Major violator* The term “major violator” means a person or entity that has engaged in serious criminal activities at any land, air, or sea port of entry, including possession of illicit drugs, smuggling of prohibited products, human smuggling, weapons possession, use of fraudulent United States documents, or other offenses serious enough to result in arrest.
 - **(9)** *Operational control* The term “operational control” has the meaning given such term in section 2(b) of the Secure Fence Act of 2006 (8 U.S.C.
 1701 note; Public Law 109–367).